Vinnie Pasquantino Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks fifth in MLB with a collective 9.8 strikeouts per nine innings.

-- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.61).
+- The Rangers' 3.52 team ERA ranks eighth across all MLB pitching staffs.

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to give up the third-fewest home runs in baseball (12 total, 0.7 per game).

-- Eovaldi gets the start for the Rangers, his fourth of the season.
-He is 1-2 with a 6.32 ERA and 19 strikeouts through 15 2/3 innings pitched.
+- Perez gets the start for the Rangers, his fourth of the season.
+He is 2-1 with a 2.87 ERA and 16 strikeouts in 15 2/3 innings pitched.

-- The righty's last appearance was on Thursday against the Kansas City Royals, when he went five innings, surrendering six earned runs while giving up 10 hits.
+- The left-hander last pitched on Saturday against the Houston Astros, when he threw five innings, allowing two earned runs while giving up five hits.

-- The 33-year-old has put up an ERA of 6.32, with 10.9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .323 batting average against him.
+- In three games this season, the 32-year-old has an ERA of 2.87, with 9.2 strikeouts per nine innings.
+Opponents are hitting .290 against him.

 © 2023 Data Skrive.
 All rights reserved.